lenmorld2/the_web_app_about_web_apps/articles/arrow_functions_and_this.md

 TL;DR

-When passing functions to methods like `map, filter, reduce` and other functions, we lose the context of `this` object.
+When using nested functions (i.e functions inside functions) like event-handlers, `map, filter, reduce` and other functions, we lose the context of `this` object.
 We use arrow functions to keep the `this` inside the nested function.

 ```javascript